deckarep/blade/README.md

 Bladerunner
 ===========

-NOTE: Bladerunner is a WIP, totally Alpha, prototype.
-DO NOT USE IN PRODUCTION...the API is disgustingly unstable but I wanted to get this out there to start getting feedback on the API.
-There are no unit-tests, no integration tests, barely there documentation...this code hasn't been well tested, well-linted, there is no A+ report card...yet.
+NOTE: Bladerunner is a WIP, totally alpha prototype.
+DO NOT USE IN PRODUCTION...the API is disgustingly unstable but I wanted to get start getting feedback on the API.
+There are no unit-tests no integration tests, barely there documentation...this code hasn't been well tested, well-linted, there is no A+ report card...yet.
 I consider this a fun work in progress and will *only accept constructive and useful feedback* at this time.

 Bladerunner is an SSH based remote command runner tool that attempts to capture best-practices when managing remote infrastructure inside TOML files.
+These TOML files are meant to be under source control and shared with team-mates.

 The design goal of Bladerunner is that recipes can be created which describe one or more commands to be executed on one more remote hosts.

 Commands are defined in a recipe folder and the intent is that recipes can be shared amongst your team.
 A recipe ideally captures the best-practice around running a remote command on one or more servers.
-Recipes are placed in a folder hiearchy that you define which best reflects your command hiearchy when executing commands.
+Recipes are placed in a folder hierarchy that you define which best reflects your command hierarchy when executing commands.

 ### Why a new tool?
 * I've been wanting to build a tool like this in Go for awhile thanks to Go's awesome concurrency